-Summary of changes Applicable for reporting periods beginning on or after IFRS 15: Revenue from Contracts with Customers IFRS 15 will apply to all sectors and all customer contracts for the delivery of goods or provision of services and will supersede all existing provisions on the recognition of revenue.
-The core principle of IFRS 15 is that revenue will be recognized in an amount that corresponds to the consideration that the entity expects to receive.
-The provisions of the standard are implemented in a 5-step model.
-IFRS 15 also governs the recognition of the incremental costs of obtaining a contract as well as the recognition of the costs incurred to fulfill a contract and has more extensive disclosure requirements.
-January 1, 2018 IFRS 9: Financial Instruments In the first phase, the new provisions of IFRS 9 apply to financial assets and financial liabilities.
+Name of IFRS or IFRIC Summary of changes Applicable for reporting periods

+interpretation Summary of changes beginning on or after

+beginning on or arter

+1.0010

+IFRS 15 will apply to all sectors January 1, 2018

+IFRS 15: Revenue from Contracts and all customer contracts for the

+with Customers delivery of goods or provision of

+services and will supersede all

+existing provisions on the

+recognition of revenue.
+The core

+principle of IFRS 15 is that

+revenue will be recognized in an

+amount that corresponds to the

+consideration that the entity

+expects to receive.
+The provisions

+of the standard are implemented

+in a 5-step model.
+IFRS 15 also

+governs the recognition of the

+incremental costs of obtaining a

+contract as well as the

+recognition of the costs incurred

+to fulfill a contract and has more

+extensive disclosure

+requirements.

+IFRS 9: Financial Instruments In the first phase, the new January 1, 2018

+provisions of IFRS 9 apply to 5

+financial assets and financial liabilities.
 Depending on the entity's business model, there will only be two rather than four categories of financial assets in the future (amortized cost and fair value).
-The new standard also stipulates that embedded derivatives should no longer be January 1, 2018 assessed separately from the host contract but in conjunction n with that contract.
+The new standard also stipulates that embedded derivatives should no longer be assessed separately from the host contract but in conjunction n with that contract.
 It also prohibits reclassifications unless the entity's business model has changed.
 In addition new regulations were published pertaining to hedge accounting.
 These contain further requirements for the accounting treatment of hedging relationships.
-Amendments to IAS 19 Defined Benefit Plans: Employee Contributions IAS 19 requires an entity to consider contributions from employees or third parties when accounting for defined benefit plans.
-These amendments clarify that, if the amount of the contributions is independent of the number of years of service, an entity is permitted to recognise such contributions as a reduction in the service cost in the period in which the service is rendered, instead of allocating the contributions to the periods of service.
-July 1, 2014 IAS 16, "Property, Plant and Equipment" and IAS 38, "Intangible Assets" These amendments provide guidance on acceptable methods of depreciation of property, plant and equipment and amortization of intangible assets.
+IAS 12 "Narrow scope amendments" The amendments clarify how to account for deferred tax assets related to debt instruments measured at fair value.
+Further they clarify the requirements on recognition of deferred tax assets for unrealised losses, to address diversity in practice.
+January 1, 2017 IAS 16, "Property, Plant and Equipment" and IAS 38, "Intangible Assets" These amendments provide guidance on acceptable methods of depreciation of property, plant and equipment and amortization of intangible assets.
 January 1, 2016 IAS 1 Presentation of Financial Statements Clarification that disclosures in the notes need to be made only if the information is not immaterial and clarification of how an entity's share in the other comprehensive income of entities accounted for using the equity method must be presented in the statement of comprehensive income.
-January 1, 2016 Annual Improvements (2012-2014) Various minor changes to standards January 1, 2016
+January 1, 2016 Annual Improvements (2012-2014) Various minor changes to standards January 1, 2016 Amendments to IAS 7 The amendments come with the objective that entities shall provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities.
+January 1, 2017 To achieve this objective, the amendments require that the following changes in liabilities arising from financing activities are disclosed (to the extent necessary): (i) changes from financing cash flows; (ii) changes arising from obtaining or losing control of subsidiaries or other businesses; (iii) the effect of changes in foreign exchange rates; (iv) changes in fair values; and (v) other changes.
+IFRS 16 "Leases" In January 2016, the IASB issued IFRS 16, "Leases."
+The new standard replaces the previous leases standard (IAS 17) and provides revised guidance on the definition of a lease, the scope as well as lessee or lessor accounting.
+Jubii will assess their effects on the consolidated financial statements.
+January 1, 2019, with earlier adoption permitted.
+Amendments to IFRS 2 The amendments address clarifications on the following topics: Accounting for cash-settled share-based payment transactions that include a performance condition Classification of share-based payment transactions with net settlement features Accounting for modifications of share-based payment transactions from cash- settled to equity-settled January 1, 2018